ZeroDeadDrop/ZeroDeadDrop/README.md

 Provide the matching credential (passphrase or private key).
 Download decrypted files immediately (auto-purge in 5 minutes).

-Note:
-Large payloads (>500 MB) may temporarily pause the browser UI—this is normal Web Crypto behavior on a single thread.
-Wait for completion.

-Security Notes

-AES-256-GCM with unique salts/IVs per chunk

-Forward secrecy in asymmetric mode (ephemeral sender keys destroyed after use)

-Secure random via crypto.getRandomValues()

-No storage mechanisms (localStorage, IndexedDB, cookies)

-Aggressive memory sanitization on exit/inactivity

-Not professionally audited yet – use for non-critical data and review the source

 Disclaimer

 ZeroDeadDrop is provided "as is" without warranty of any kind.
 The author assumes no liability for data loss, security incidents, or misuse.